gidonc/zzwebsite/content/home/GT.md

  # CSS class.
  css_class = ""
 +++
-Zig-Zag GT is our third team.
+Zig-Zag GB is our third team.